world-wide-development/dynamic-jwks-spring-boot-starter/README.md

 ## Quick Start for Dynamic Redis JWKS

-In order to use this starter, it is necessary to add it to the project dependencies.
+To use this starter, it is necessary to add it to the project dependencies.

 Gradle: